-The processes shown in Activity Monitor can be user apps, system apps used by OS X, or invisible background processes.
+The processes shown in Activity Monitor can be user apps, system apps used by macOS, or invisible background processes.
 Use the five category tabs at the top of the Activity Monitor window to see how processes are affecting your Mac in each category.

 Add or remove columns in each of these panes by choosing View > Columns from the menu bar.
 The View menu also allows you to choose which processes are shown in each pane: